CTVA US Drama - "Dallas" Season 5 (1981-82)

 as Sue Ellen has misgivings about building a new life with Dusty.

-5.4 (81) Dallas: Little boy lost
+5.4 (81) Dallas: LITTLE BOY LOST

 30Oct81 CBS / prod. no. 189304

-directed by Leonard Katzman.
+Written by Leonard Katzman

-As they prepare to do battle for temporary custody of John Ross, J.R.
+As they prepare to do battle for temporary custody of John Ross, J.R. concocts a scheme to undermine

-justice" do not turn in J.R.'s favor this time around.
+Sue Ellen's chances.
+But the "wheels of justice" do not turn in J.R.'s favor this time around.

 6Nov81 CBS / prod. no. 189305